128technology/docs/docs/config_in-memory_metrics.md

 #### Example Profile: Native Output

-The following example configuration takes metrics specified in the `device-interface` profile and stores them through the **intermediate** retention time period.
+The following example configuration takes metrics specified in the `internet-reachability-metrics` profile and stores them through the **intermediate** retention time period.

 ```
 configure